Trees in conservation areas

 Trees in conservation areas have protection even if they don't have a Tree Preservation Order (TPO).

 If you live in a Conservation Area and are planning to carry out work on any trees, legally you must give us six weeks written notice before work begins.

 Carrying out unauthorised work on a protected tree is a criminal offence.
 You could be fined up to £20,000 and will be required to plant a new tree.

 Before work begins

-Customers are encouraged to make tree work applications using the Planning Portal The end result is that there is less likely to be any delays over the processing of your application.
+Make your tree work application online using the Planning Portal.
+There's less likely to be any delays over the processing of your application.